odisseuz/template-of-a-Simple-poetry-book-in-latex/README.md

 I am sharing this so that anyone can publish their own poetry in a minimalist design.

-*Note: Gemini 3 Pro was used to standardize the code structure and improve readability.*
+*Note: Gemini 3 Pro was used to standardize the code structure and improve readability.
+And for proofreading and correcting spelling mistakes*

 ## Features